Knowledge base: Knowledge Base > ByteBlower > Automation

 The project file was created earlier in the ByteBlower GUI.
 These project files are stand-alone, they can be created everywhere.
 The file used is also attached to this article: it can be found at the bottom of the text.

 The scenario has several actions, but our main interest is running the scenario from a script.
 This scenario is ready to run, all ByteBlower ports are docked at the correct location.
-If you just downloaded the example, you will still need to perform this docking step ( how: Open the project in the GUI and dock the ports.
+If you just downloaded the example, you would still need to perform this docking step (how: Open the project in the GUI and dock the ports.
 Don't forget to save the project).

 [Linux/MacOS]